 Note that the right to store personal data in the cloud only applies to those services, e.g. Office365, where this is regulated in the personal data assistant contract, with the supplier.
 Personal data may never be stored in cloud solutions outside of the personal data assistant contract, such as, for example, Dropbox or Google Drive.

 How secure is Office365?

 Office365 is at least as secure and probably more secure than local home directories (G:).
 Based on Microsoft’s data centres, equipment, routines and revisions, more secure operation and greater accessibility of these systems is attained.

 In this risk and vulnerability analysis that was conducted for JU, it was noted that the greatest functional risks of Office365 are tied to passwords winding up in the wrong hands and inadequate security awareness by the user.
 As the user, you are responsible for your user account and ensuring that it is used is in accordance with the University’s contingent liabilities for user accounts.

 What is applicable for public documents and registration?

 Handling of public documents and registration are not affected by Office365.
 Requirements for handling of public documents and registration remain unchanged for JU and are not affected, even if Office356 is an external cloud based storage site.
 Laws and legislation surrounding public documents and requests for distribution of public documents is handled for Office365 in the same way as for other storage solutions that JU uses.
 Office 365 / OneDrive may not be used for archiving, neither for short or long term storage.
 It can only be used for temporary storage of working materials and copies.
-For information on registration and archiving read here or ask the staff at Records Management and Archive.
+For information on registration and archiving read here External link, opens in new window. or ask the staff at Records Management and Archive.